rniemand/cron-tool/README.md

 This will look in the `c:\cron-tool-data` directory for a job called `MyJobName.json` and execute it.

+# Development Section
+Collection of developer related documentation can be found below.

 ## Enums
 More to come...